adamsilver/maintainablecss.com-jekyll/_chapters/03-reuse.md

 ## What about performance?

-We overcomplicate matters when it comes to performance.
-We get obsessed with the smallest details.

-Even if CSS totals more than 100kb, in the grand schemes of things, there's probably very little gain from mindlessly striving for DRYness.
-And as we've discussed making CSS small makes HTML big.
+We often overthink performance and get obsessed with tiny details.
+Even if CSS did total more than 100kb, there's little to gain from mindlessly striving for DRYness.

+Making CSS small makes HTML big.
+CSS can always be cached.
+But HTML often contains dynamic and personalised content&mdash;so it can't be cached.

-The compression of a single image gives us a better return on our investment.
+The compression of a single image gives us a better return on investment.
 And as we've discussed, resolving other forms of redundancy improves maintainability *and* performance.

+As you'll see in later chapters, the conventions in this guide, mean CSS class names have repeated prefixes which works especially well with GZip.

 ## Is this violating DRY principles?